meow-d/meow-d.github.io/index.md

 ---
 # Hello!

 Welcome to my very quirky site sklajf'asldkfhc;lawskdfc.
-I wanted to make a Carrd but i'm a nerd so i'm using a website i made myself. 🤓
+I wanted to make a Carrd but i'm a nerd so i'm using Github dot io. 🤓

 Minor (for now), any pronouns (for anonymity)

 ## 🚫 DNI
 Transphobes DNI i guess, but i feel like they'll run away the moment they see pronouns in my bio 👍

-(Most twitter DNI's are so stupid. 😭 "Don't follow me if you're on the other side of some dumb internet drama 4 years ago")
+TBH I find most twitter DNIs stupid

 ## ❤️ Likes
 - Linux
   - ricing
   - i use arch btw
   - spending 6 hours trying to solve a minor problem
-- music
+- Music
   - artists
     - Porter Robinson
     - Synthion